Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 Arrive back in the UK.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms available at the relevant supplement.
-The price includes return scheduled flights; 11 nights on bed and breakfast basis in four and three-star hotels, all tours as mentioned, all transfers and one item of luggage per person; the services of a Riviera tour manager.
+The price includes:

 Included excursions are guided visits to the Colca Canyon, Sacred Valley, Pisac Market, guided tour of Arequipa, Machu Picchu, Cusco, Taquile and Uros Islands on Lake Titicaca

-Important notes regarding your Amazon stay (please see Useful Information for more details)
+Important notes regarding your Amazon stay (please see Amazon Jungle Lodge for more details)

 This tour includes five days at altitudes in excess of 11,000 feet so you do need to be reasonably fit and mobile.
 In order to minimise the effects of altitude, we have designed our tour to encourage a slow acclimatisation process by spending the first three nights in the Andes at the slightly lower altitudes of Arequipa and Colca Canyon, before visiting the higher elevations of Lake Titicaca and Cuzco.